 - Monocytic leukaemia -M5: This subset is further divided into two.
 The first category has low monoblasts with frilly appearing genetic material.
 The second category has vast quantities of monoblasts, promonocytes and monocytes.
 The monocytes in the bloodstream are higher than those in the bone marrow in this stage.

-- Erothroleukemia -M6: This stage of Acute myeloid leukaemia has abnormal red blood cells, which make up half the blood cells in the bone marrow.
+- Erothroleukemia -M6: This stage of Acute myeloid leukaemia has abnormal red blood cells, which comprise half the blood cells in the bone marrow.

 - Megakaryoblastic leukaemia- M7: The cells at this stage of Acute myeloid leukaemia either become megakaryocytes(giant cells of the bone marrow) or lymphoblasts(lymphocyte forming cells).
 The megakaryoblastic stage has extensive furious tissue deposits.